Bagasaaa/massive-music-data-engineer-test/massive-music-de-main/README.md

 # Massive Music — Data Engineering Pipeline
+1. Extract.ipynb
+Extracting Data from Youtube API.
+I apologize for the limitation regarding the Spotify Web API.
+I am unable to use it due to legal constraints, as it requires a Spotify Premium account through the official developer platform (https://developer.spotify.com/dashboard).

 Technical test solution (**Tasks** section) for a music-publishing data pipeline that ingests song & video metadata from **Spotify** and **YouTube** on top of an internal